ICM Global Standards, Competencies and Tools

 An important corollary to the work of the Task Forces was the development and agreement of a Glossary of Terms 2011 to be used in all ICM Core Documents now and in the future.
 This section of the website links each of the above Documents for ease of understanding and shows how they inter-relate and support one another.
 It is important to note that the Education Standards need to be used as a package; the package includes 1) Preface and Standards, 2) Glossary of Education Terms, and 3) Companion Guidelines.

 The ICM Core Documents are: the Global Standards for Midwifery Education (2010 amended 2013), the Essential Competencies for Basic Midwifery Practice (2010 amended 2013), the Global Standards for Midwifery Regulation (2011), and the Member Association Capacity Assessment Tool MACAT (2011).
 They also include the Definition of the Midwife, the Code of Ethics and the Philosophy and Model of Midwifery Care.
-The latest ICM Core Documents are the ICM Standard Equipment List for Competency-Based Skills Training in Midwifery Schools (2012), the Model Curriculum Outlines for Professional Midwives (2012) and the Curriculum Concordance Map.
-Next will be the Midwifery Services Framework.
+The latest ICM Core Documents are the ICM Standard Equipment List for Competency-Based Skills Training in Midwifery Schools (2012), the Model Curriculum Outlines for Professional Midwives (2012), the Curriculum Concordance Map, the Midwifery Services Framework and the ICM Competency Self-Assessment Tool (2013).